-I realized something while I was making these crepes a few weeks ago: Crepes are easier to make than pancakes.
+I realized something while I was making these Berry Crepes a few weeks ago: Crepes are easier to make than pancakes.

 The French know this.